-I have always been fascinated with the mysteries of nature; her work flowing, waxing and waning as the seasons change---- as the earth evolves, responding and adapting to trial and tribulations.
-I see myself in a mirror image-- and as I get older, my work molding to more informed and tempered feelings, intellect, passions and introspection.
+I have always been fascinated with the mysteries of nature; her work flowing, waxing and waning as the seasons change— as the earth evolves, responding and adapting to trial and tribulations.
+I see myself in a mirror image, and as I get older my work molding to more informed and tempered feelings, intellect, passions and introspection.

-Whether I work in oil, watercolor, mixed media, or on gourds, I use several different techniques to get the rich, layered surface texture that I like-- including wet-in-wet, sanding, impasto, dry brush, scumbling, and sgraffito.
 I am careful to observe that every mark I make upon the canvas, even if later partially painted over or deleted, will influence the final piece-- a silent record of the construction of a painting and it's creative process--- the rich surface influencing the emotion of the finished work.

-I tend to work in series, exploring and extracting what I need and then moving on.
 I am constantly looking for ways to grow, never satisfied with staying moored to the shore.
 I am influenced by nature, my intellect, and the strong emotional memories of my past; as thoughts are remembered, I endeavor to make sense of life and the world around me, seeking to put the illogical into a cohesive framework.
 This is my mark-making, where I am free to create harmonious orderliness out of chaos that I find so elusive in life--- compelling me to look deeper and to make connections with paths crossed long ago.